pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 ## Message Framework

-A messages framework is responsible for information exchange between independent workers.
-The transfer API itself is built using very reduced subset of standard MPI API, hiding more advanced and complex details of MPI API from users.
+A messages framework is responsible for handling the information exchange between independent workers.
+The messages API itself is built using very reduced subset of standard MPI API, hiding more advanced and complex details of MPI API from users.
 The information is transmitted through correspondent media and wrapped by **Messages**, which are the instances of special *messages classes*, described in details in the next chapter.
 The same interface is used for sending initial job description and parameters from the *logon node* to cluster nodes, but as  neither Matlab MPI nor normal MPI are available for communications between logon node and a parallel job, only file-based framework and file-based messages are used for a job initialisation.

-The parent for all messages framework classes is abstract **iMessagesFramework** interface, which provides methods, common for all messages framework, and defines the interface for methods, which need different physical realization.
+The parent for all message framework classes is abstract **iMessagesFramework** interface, which provides methods, common for all message frameworks, and defines the interface for the methods, which need different physical realization.

 ![Fig 5: Messages interface](../diagrams/iMessagesInterface.png )